-The Pensions Board has been active during the financial year ensuring compliance with governance issues as well as updating and contributing towards policy documentation.
-The Board has also continued to ensure compliance with the Pension Regulator's code of practice with an independent annual review taking place, monitoring the implementation of recommendations to ensure full compliance where possible.
-This year also saw a focus on a cyber-security processes and robustness throughout operations of the Fund.
+The Pensions Board continues to be active ensuring compliance with governance issues as well as updating and contributing towards policy documentation.
+The Board has also continued to ensure compliance with the Pension Regulator's code of practice monitoring the implementation of improvements to ensure full compliance where possible.
+The Board has been heavily involved in the ongoing monitoring of the administration transfer project, not only to contribute towards its success, but also to ensure the needs of members and employers are addressed.
 The Board and Committee continue to work well together to ensure governance and oversight are at the highest levels.